TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/New-B1Service.md

 ```

 ### -B1Host
-The name of the BloxOne DDI Host to create the service on
+The name of the NIOS-X Host to create the service on

 ```yaml
 Type: String